Arctek/lobster/README.md

 This fork of Lobster handles floating points for prices and quantities.
-Price points are stored in a discrete fashion internally so there is a conversion to a shifted unsigned 64-bit integer for referencing the BTreeMaps, this is 8 significant digits by default but can be changed.
+Price points are stored in a discrete fashion internally so there is a conversion to a shifted unsigned 64-bit integer for referencing the BTreeMaps, this is to 8 significant digits by default but can be changed.

 Support has been added for python bindings, using PyO3.
 In tests it's approximately 2.5x as slow as pure rust.